Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Intercepting Communication.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-First, we have to ARP request to `10.0.0.2` and retrieved its MAC address.
+First, we have to send an ARP request to `10.0.0.2` and retrieve its MAC address.

 ```py
 >>> (Ether(dst="ff:ff:ff:ff:ff:ff") / ARP(pdst="10.0.0.2")).display()